 Malaria - In some of the areas we visit there is a risk of contracting Malaria.
 You must be aware that whatever malaria prophylactics you are taking, they only offer partial protection.
 They must be coupled with your own physical efforts against being bitten - which is the best prevention.
 Malaria-carrying mosquitoes come out at sunset so from this time you should wear long sleeves and trousers.
 Exposed skin, especially ankles, should have insect repellent containing 'Deet' applied to them.
 Your crew will advise on where the worst affected areas are on the trip.
 There are a number of prophylactic malaria treatments on the market & requirements change.
 It is also wise to take a sample of whichever prophylactic you choose, a few weeks before you leave.
 This way you may determine early on if you have any adverse reactions so you can change the regimen if necessary.
 Please consult a reputable travel clinic or GP for advice.
-For more information visit www.nomadtravel.co.uk or www.fitfortravel.scot.nhs.uk
+For more information visit Nomad Travel or Fit for the Travel website.